UNMC_Acronym_Vert_sm_4c

 Understanding Clinical Trials

-Clinical trials are medical research studies that involve people.
+Clinical trials are medical studies that involve people.
 They test new ways to prevent, find, or treat diseases.
-These studies help doctors learn more about diseases and find out if new treatments work well.
+These studies help doctors learn more about how diseases work and if new treatments are safe.

 • New medicines